DarkMiNeko/Dol-ClothingGeneratorUpd/Custom Clothing Mod Generator/README.md

 # DoL Custom Clothing Mod Auto Generator - ONLY .PY is TRANSLATED
 A beginner-friendly mod generator created by Polaris, designed to automatically create mod packages compatible with ModLoader.
 Supports both new clothing additions and visual/beautification mods.

+THANK YOU @dead for modificating the script to have explanation and fixes for sheet bugs!

 How to Use:

     1.Copy and paste the new clothing code into the corresponding ".json" file inside the clothes folder.